lcdb/lcdb-wf/docs/guide.rst

-Now that you have seen which files and folders are the most important and have some idea of where everything lives, let's look at how to run tests to make sure everything is set up correctly (see :ref:`running-the-tests`), or jump right in to learning about how to configure the workflows for your particular experiment (see :ref:`config`).
+Now that you have seen which files and folders are the most important and have some idea of where everything lives, let's look at how to run tests to make sure everything is set up correctly (see :ref:`running-the-tests`).
+Or, jump right in to learning about how to configure the workflows for your particular experiment (see :ref:`config`).